jannicz/ng-svg-icon-sprite/projects/icon-sprite/README.md

 ## Usage

-To use your SVGs as a sprite you need to:
+To use your SVGs from a sprite you need to:

-1. Generate a SVG sprite using a script
+1. Convert your SVG icons into a sprite using a script
-2. Include the `svg-icon-sprite` component with the proper sprite path and SVG name
+2. Include the `svg-icon-sprite` component with the sprite path and the icon name

 ### Step 1: Generate the sprite